Anaisha12/Google-Girl-Hackathon/README.md

    Upload->Browse-> select "Google_Girl_Hackathon.ipynb"

 5. Once the uploading is completed, upload the data file.
-   Under 'Files' ribbon->'Upload to session storage'->'data.xlsx'->open
+   Under 'Files' ribbon->'Upload to session storage'->'data.xlsx'->open->ignore the warning if any

 Once the data is uploaded, the code is ready to be run.
 There are two code blocks.
 Both can be run using:
 Runtime->Run all